 - Indian Polity

-The UPSC Prelims syllabus mentions it as “Indian Polity and Governance – Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc” thus a significant portion is expected from current developments in Indian Polity apart from the main concepts.
+The Free UPSC Materials Prelims syllabus mentions it as “Indian Polity and Governance – Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc” thus a significant portion is expected from current developments in Indian Polity apart from the main concepts.

 - Art and Culture